-(Successor) (Successor)

-December 31, December 31,

-2022 2021

-Range of Range of

-Input Description Values Values
+Input Description (Successor) December 31, 2022 Range of Values (Successor) December 31, 2021 Range of Values

 Gross profit volatility 30.0% 30.0% - 35.0%

 Gros profit discount rate 11.2% 8.8% - 11.0%

 The Company believes its assumptions used to determine the fair value of its contingent consideration liabilities are reasonable.
 If different assumptions were used, particularly with respect to forecasted revenues, gross profit discount rates, and gross profit volatility, different estimates of fair value may result.